vishvAsa/kalpAntaram/rangapriya-on-festivals/13_ShankrAnti_Makara_ShankrAnti_UttarAyaNa_puNyakAla.md

 To our question, “does an *ajnāni* attain salvation if he dies in *uttarāyaṇa*,” he answered that there is no *dehatyāga* in the case of an ‘a*jnāni’* in *uttarāyaṇa*.
 To the question, “does a *jnāni* gets subjected to *Purnarāvṛtti* if he dies in *dakshiṇāyana”*, he replied that there is no question of the happening of *dehatyāga* at all in the case of a *jnāni* in *dakshiṇāyana*.
 Then we rained many more questions.
 “This explanation is in contradiction to reason and illustrations indeed\!
 If a *jnāni* dies in *dakshiṇāyana* where does his divine knowledge go?
 How does the ignorance of an a*jnāni* vanish if he dies in *uttarāyaṇa*?
 How can the light of divine knowledge occur to him all of a sudden, and take him to *mukti*?
 The example of *Droṇacārya* attaining *mukti* by his power of *yoga* even though he died in *dakshiṇāyana* topples the conclusions regarding the significance of the times of *uttarāyaṇa* and *dakshiṇāyana*\!
 Then why did *Bhīshmacārya*, inspite of being a *jnāni* desired for *uttarāyaṇa* to cast off the mortal coil?”
 To this, *Śrīraṅgamahāguru* serenely bestowed answers which provided us great satisfaction.
 He answered our subsequent questions as below:

-“The distinct times of *uttarāyaṇa* and *dakshiṇāyana*, as seen outside, exist inside \(the human body\) also. *Uttarāyaṇa* will lead to salvation, whereas *dakshiṇāyana* pushes down to *Punarāvṛtti*.
+> “The distinct times of *uttarāyaṇa* and *dakshiṇāyana*, as seen outside, exist inside \(the human body\) also. *Uttarāyaṇa* will lead to salvation, whereas *dakshiṇāyana* pushes down to *Punarāvṛtti*.
 Even though a *jnāni* casts off his mortal coil in *dakshiṇāyana*, he creates *uttarāyaṇa* itself within, by the power of *yoga*.
 By that he will anyhow attain *mukti*.
-Even though an ‘a*jnāni’* gives up his body in *uttarāyaṇa*, the time within him will be *dakshiṇāyana* only.
+Even though an *‘ajnāni’* gives up his body in *uttarāyaṇa*, the time within him will be *dakshiṇāyana* only.
 As he does not have the capability to convert the time into *uttarāyaṇa* within, he will return to the worldly life \(again\).
 Sometimes, the external *uttarāyaṇa* and *dakshiṇāyana* may conjoin with the inner *uttarāyaṇa* and *dakshiṇāyana*, and may remain separate also.
 Even though it was *dakshiṇāyana* outside, at the time of the giving up of his body by *Droṇacārya*, he created the condition of *uttarāyaṇa* within, by the power of yoga.
 Therefore he attained *mukti*.
 Contrary to this, a*jnāni*s who die when it is *uttarāyaṇa* outside, are subject to *Punarāvṛtti* as it will be *dakshiṇāyana* inside them.
 How at all can one have the capacity to create the condition of *uttarāyaṇa* inside, if he is not endowed with *yoga, Samādhi* and *Brahmjana*, which are possible only with the grace of God\!”?

 To the question ‘what proof is there to show that there are *tithi, vāra, paksha* and *ayana* inside also,’ he gave a direct answer “The experience of a *yogi* is the proof.
 When the mind is pure, it can be clearly seen by the inner eye”.
 We found the substantiation to this in the *Purāṇās* also.
 According to *yogaśāstra*, *“uttarāyaṇa”* is the time when *‘prāṇa’* enters the *Idā nādi* which is on the left side of the body from the *piṅgala nāḍi* which is on the right side of the body and travels there.
 Entering the *Iḍa nāḍi* like this, it joins the middle *nādi* called *sushumnā*. *Mukti* and immortality are certain for a person who gives up his \(*prāṇa*\) through the *sushumnā nāḍi*. “तासां मूर्धानमभिनिस्सृतैका. तयोध्र्वमायन् अमृतत्वमेति” declares the *kaṭha śruti.
 Dakshiṇāyana* means the time when *prāna* enters from the *Iḍānāḍi* which is on the left side into the *piṅgala nādi* which is on the right side and travels there.
 Thus, it is certain that it is *archirādi gati* for those, who in this way come to *uttarāyaṇa* which is endowed with a special snese, and, for those who come in the *dakshiṇāyana*, it is *dhūmādigati* and *punarāvṛtti*.
 When *Droṇacārya* gave up his body it was *dakshiṇāyana* outside.
 But by the power of *yoga*, he entered the *pingalā nāḍi* from the *Iḍā nāḍi* and entered the *sushumnā nādi* and so became a traveller in the *arcirādi* path and thus attained *mukti*.
 When *ajnāni*s give up the body, their prana will be travelling in the *piṅgaḷā nādi* only, and so they attain *dhūmādigati* only, though it is *uttarāyaṇa* outside.